 If your first exposure to Peterson was a friend condemning him in your social media feed, you can be forgiven for the mistaken assumption that he has anything against trans folks themselves.

 To Peterson fans, his true appeal has much less to do with politics than with personal development & transformation.
-If you’re into that sort of thing, Peterson’s YouTube lectures are what you’d get if you combined Yuval Noah Harari, Tony Robbins, and Joseph Campbell: a sweeping historical narrative, distilled into a pragmatic and applicable approach to improving one’s life that casts each person as the hero in their own story.
+Peterson’s YouTube lectures are what you’d get if you combined Yuval Noah Harari, Tony Robbins, and Joseph Campbell: a sweeping historical narrative, distilled into a pragmatic and applicable approach to improving one’s life that casts each person as the hero in their own story.